Defmoves/lynch-the-murphy/README.md

 _For your consideration:_

 ### [Unity](https://unity.com/)
+➕
 Has a relatively low barrier to entry, cross platform support and huge, well established community.

+➖
 The only issue is it's reliance on C#.
 That said it does seem possible integrate [RUST](https://dev.to/manhunterita/call-into-rust-from-c-and-unity-23bp) here.

 ### [Bevy](https://bevyengine.org/)
+➕
 New on the scene yet met with huge community excitement it is open source and [Rust based](https://www.rust-lang.org/)[Bevy](https://bevyengine.org/) engine.

+➖
+It's still very young, and is only a library.
+There are no GUIs yet (though they will likely come) right now it's all code based.

 ## Further reading